julianlam/feps/fep/9f9f/fep-9f9f.md

 Servers MAY create collections automatically when the `object` of `Create` activity contains a property that points to a collection, such as `likes`, `shares` or `replies`.
 When the specified collection ID is local, the server MUST verify that the ID is valid, and MAY assign a different ID.

-Clients MUST NOT embed non-anonymous collections in objects.
+Clients MUST NOT attempt to create new collections by embedding non-anonymous collections in objects.

 Collection IDs SHOULD NOT contain query parameters.

 ## Updating collections

-The contents of a collection are modified either directly by `Add`, `Remove` and `Move` activities, or indirectly by side-effects of other activities.
+The contents of a collection (its items) are modified either directly by `Add`, `Remove` and `Move` activities, or indirectly by side-effects of other activities.

 A client can update other properties of a collection by generating an `Update` activity.
 The server MUST NOT overwrite reserved collection properties such as `items`, `totalItems` and pagination properties.